John James Woodward Rural Prize

 - meet the rural student requirement*

-- submit a short statement to show your interest in the preservation of the environment, in particular rural and Agricultural environments.
+- submit a letter to show your interest in the preservation of the environment, in particular rural and Agricultural environments.